EvilSapphire/EvilSapphire.github.io/_posts/2020-10-31-Reversing-a-Credentials-Stealer-Part-2.md

 title: Reversing a Barclays Bank Credentials Stealer (Part 2)
 ---

 Welcome to part 2 of the analysis work of a Barclays Bank credentials stealer.
 Last time we left the discussion at the complicatedly named `IWebBrowser2StorerGlobalCOMFlagSetter` Function which despite my convoluted naming scheme simply describes all that it is doing.
+This function is one of the most interesting portions of this malware where it leverages the COM framework to obtain a handle to the Internet Explorer window with the Barclays Bank Login Page user has open on the Foreground.
+This part will mainly deal with discussing the internals of this specific function.

 ![alt text]({{ site.baseurl }}/images/CredentialsStealer/33_COMstart.JPG "{{ site.baseurl }}/images/CredentialsStealer/33_COMstart.JPG")

-This function is where the Malware starts leveraging the COM framework provided by Microsoft.
 At the very start we see a call to `CoCreateInstance` which creates an interface with a specified RIID of a COM object associated with the specified CLSID.

 ![alt text]({{ site.baseurl }}/images/CredentialsStealer2/1_cocreateinstance.JPG "{{ site.baseurl }}/images/CredentialsStealer2/1_cocreateinstance.JPG")